OTHELLO ACT IV - HANDKERCHIEF 'SLAP SCENE' FROM 1995 FILM

-William Shakespeare's Othello: What Is The Meaning & Symbolism Of The Handkerchief Scene?
+William Shakespeare's 'Othello': What Is The Meaning & Symbolism Of The Handkerchief Scene?

 OTHELLO'S DEADLY CATALYST: The handkerchief scene in William Shakespeare's Othello is the pivotal point of the play.
 It symbolises the love and marital fidelity between the couple, but later becomes a sinister weapon in Desdemona's demise.